 Note: for Solar simulators, it is convenient to describe the irradiance of the simulator in terms of “suns.”
 One “sun” is equivalent to irradiance of one solar constant which is equal to 1000 W/m2 (1 sun=1000 W/m2).

 These are typically dictated by the light source used.
 For example, arc lamp power supplies are typically highly complex devices that have to manage a high voltage ignition stage in order to establish the arc.
-QTH lamps will require a comparatively simpler DC source with a compatible power output.
-And LED will require a relatively simple power supply.
+For QTH lamps, a comparatively simpler DC source is required with a compatible power output.
+For LEDs, only a relatively simple power supply is required.

 Optics & filters are often used, but aren’t actually necessary for all light sources.
 When using solar simulators, you are using an artificial light source to generate the spectra needed.
 However, there may be differences between artificial light sources and natural sunlight, both in intensity and spectral composition.